G4B3R-mini/Block/README.md

 ## Toolbar

 - [ ] add keyboard listener to toolbar, if hidden, remove focus, if pops up, request focus
+- [ ] add toolbar menu item editor to toolbar settings page
+    - [ ] make toolbar items and toolbar menu items expandable, both can be collapsed at the same time, but only one can be expanded at any time, depending on that modify logic to determine which settings to edit, and which items can be moved
+    - [ ] only items that cannot be in toolbar menu items are origin and menu item, origin mini is ok
+    - [ ] allowed so user can edit which items are visible and their order, only obligatory is settings item (cannot be removed)
+    - [ ] add menu settings listener to get items to be displayed

 ## Under Construction